Chandler Highway

-The Chandler Highway is a short road in the inner eastern suburbs of Melbourne.
-It runs from Heidelberg Road in Alphington, crosses the Yarra River, then continues across the Eastern Freeway, then terminates at an intersection with Princess Street and Earl Street.
+Chandler Highway is a short road in the inner eastern suburbs of Melbourne, connecting Alphington over the Yarra River and Eastern Freeway to Kew.
 Its total length is less than 2 kilometres, leading to the claim that it is "the shortest highway in the world".
 It was named after a prominent local businessman and politician A. E. Chandler, who was instrumental in pushing through the development of the Outer Circle railway.